rustyameadows/personal-site/content.md

 In addition to working with brands on ecommerce strategy, I am also a Front-End Web Developer that specializes in building ecommerce site and expereiences.
 I work on development projects of all scale, everything from full, turn-key ecommerce sites to tweaking existing Shopify/Wordpress themes.
 I’m a big believer in technical solutions that reduce complexity and bring joy to both the customer and the operator.
 I have a sweet spot for HTML/CSS, Ruby, and Shopify’s Liquid but have used various stacks throughout the years and am always playing with new tools!
 Recently I have been updating a fully-custom wedding planning app that I built for the lovely folks at <a target="_blank" href="https://downeystreetevents.com">Downey Street Events</a>.

 ### Manufacturing/Sourcing Consultant
 I just so happen to also be that person who folks turn to when they need help sourcing products, packaging, marketing materials, brand merchandise, and more!
 I was lucky enough to serve as <a target="_blank" href="https://www.lumi.com">Lumi</a>'s first Head of Product where I developed and implemented product sourcing, merchandising, and logistics for hundreds of customized packaging products.
-I also developed and sourced all of the packaging during my years at <a target="_blank" href="https://tattly.com">Tattly</a> which included our tattoo products, product packaging, marketing/shipping materials, all on a shoe-string boot-strapped budget.
+I also developed and sourced all of the packaging during my years at <a target="_blank" href="https://tattly.com">Tattly</a> which included our tattoo products, product packaging, marketing/shipping materials - all on a shoe-string boot-strapped budget.
 Most recently, during my time at <a target="_blank" href="https://rwguild.com">The Guild</a>, I oversaw the planning, budgeting, design, and sourcing of our massive suite of branded packaging materials used in our SOHO retail store, restuarant, and online store.

 ### Product Marketer
 One of my favorite "hats" I get to wear is one of a Product Marketer helping brands best communicate with thier customers and customers-to-be.